Skip to main content

 el

 A plain object through which you can access all of the available standard library nodes.
-For documentation on exactly which nodes are available and what they do, see the Core Library Reference.
+For documentation on exactly which nodes are available and what they do, see the Reference section of the docs on the sidebar.

 createNode